 Garvin fought the City, asking for an exchange of property—which she didn’t get.
 They took her property by eminent domain, as they did from all the other property owners, although all were paid.
-(Garvin opened a dance studio on Monterey Blvd. in the early 1970s, which she still runs.)
+(Garvin opened a dance studio on Monterey Blvd. in the early 1970s, which she ran until her death in 2019.)

 The City Gets to Work